fran-scala/fran-scala.github.io/content/english/collaborators/francesco_ghisoni.md

 Francesco Ghisoni is a PhD candidate in Quantum Machine Learning @ University of Pavia.
 His research interests comprise: Quantum Computing and Quantum Machine Learning Algorithms.

-He is one of my office mates with which I also took part in some quantum hackathons.
+He was one of my office mates at University of Pavia with which I also took part in some quantum hackathons.